Case study: Youth group sponsors and the male stripper

 Beth thought it was kind of funny that the entertainment had not turned out like the organizers had envisioned.
 Jan, on the other hand, was horrified.

 What Jan has heard from her friend has given her serious reservations about the depth of spirituality and moral judgments of everyone at the party.
-She wonders about the quality and depth of spiritual mentoring her daughter gets from these people when they serve as role models and mentors in Bible study groups, weekly youth activities, and overnight teen outings.
+She wonders about the quality and depth of spiritual mentoring her daughter gets from these people who serve as role models and mentors in Bible study groups, weekly youth activities, and overnight teen outings.

 Jan wonders what she should do at this point.